John Gormley

 John Gormley (born 4 August 1959) is an Irish former Green Party politician who served as Minister for the Environment, Heritage and Local Government from June 2007 to January 2011, Leader of the Green Party from June 2007 to May 2011 and Lord Mayor of Dublin from 1994 to 1995.
-He served as a Teachta Dála (TD) for the Dublin South-East constituency from 1997 to 2011.
+He served as a Teachta Dála (TD) for Dublin South-East from 1997 to 2011.

 Early and personal life

 Born in Dublin, Gormley was educated in St Munchin's College, Limerick; University College Dublin and the University of Freiburg.
 Prior to entering full-time politics, he ran an academy of European languages.
 He has held many positions in the Green Party including campaign director for the successful anti-smog campaign in the 1980s.
-He contested his first general election in 1989, in the Dublin South-East constituency, but was not elected.
+He contested his first general election in 1989, in Dublin South-East, but was not elected.
 He also unsuccessfully contested the 1989 Seanad election and 1992 general election.
 In 1990, he wrote The Green Guide For Ireland, containing advice on how to live and campaign environmentally.

 He lives in Ringsend with his wife, Penny, and their son and daughter.